The Intellectual Property Review: India

 The Patents Act 1970 is silent on what qualifies as an infringement of a patent.
 Section 48, however, vests certain exclusive rights upon the patentee or his or her agent.
 Violation of the rights conferred on the patentee under the Act would therefore constitute infringement.
-In a patent infringement suit, the court assesses both the liability of the defendant as well as the quantum of damages.
+In a patent infringement suit, the court assesses both the liability of the defendant and the quantum of damages.
 In most patent infringement cases, the defendant institutes a counterclaim challenging the validity of the suit patent, which must also be determined by the court in the same trial.
-In other words, Indian courts are empowered to decide issues of invalidity in infringement actions.150 In an infringement suit, the defendant may raise the issue of validity of a patent in two ways:
+In other words, Indian courts are empowered to decide issues of invalidity in infringement actions.98 In an infringement suit, the defendant may raise the issue of validity of a patent in two ways:

 To understand whether an infringement is present in a particular case the guidelines that the court follows are: